The following Construction practice note provides comprehensive and up to date legal information covering:

 Most construction contracts require the contractor to complete the works by a specified date (or within a specified period of time).
 If the contractor fails to do so, and unless the terms of the contract entitle it to claim an extension to the completion date in respect of the cause(s) of the delay, it will usually be liable to pay liquidated damages (known as LADs or LDs) to the employer.

 Where, due to the absence or inadequacy of the contractual provisions relating to the time for completion of the works, the employer cannot insist on the contractor completing works by a specific contractual completion date, time is said to be 'at large'.
 Time at large usually means that there is no enforceable date for completion, and the contractor then only has an implied obligation to complete the works within a ‘reasonable time’.
 As explained below, an important consequence of this is that the employer loses its ability to claim LADs.

-An implied obligation to complete within a reasonable time also arises where a contract
+An implied obligation to complete within a reasonable time

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Form of transfer of sharesThere are a number of circumstances in which shares in a company may be transferred, eg upon a sale of the shares, through the transmission of the shares by operation of law (eg upon the death or bankruptcy of a shareholder), by gift or upon the enforcement of a charge.
 For